The R-matrix of the affine Yangian: Main results

-\begin{rems} \begin{enumerate} \item The factorization of $\RR^\eta(s)$ as a product of a scalar--valued meromorphic function and a matrix--valued rational function is known to be not natural with respect to morphisms in $\OY$.
-Indeed, it was shown in \cite[Thms.~6.4, 7.3]{GTLW} that there is no rational braiding on the category of finite--dimensional representations of a finite--type Yangian.\\

-\item We also want to highlight the fact that the theorem above is more general than \cite[Thm.~4]{drinfeld-qybe} for finite types.
-The latter assumes that the representations are finite--dimensional and irreducible, and its proof is presumably\footnote{The proof does not appear in print.} based on a ``generic irreducibility" argument.
-Our proof of Theorem \ref{thm:rat} (see Section \ref{ssec:rat-R0}) uses explicit calculation of $\Ad(\RR^0)(s)$ acting on operators from $\Yhg\otimes\Yhg$.
-It is valid for highest--weight representations and does not assume integrability or generic cyclicity. \end{enumerate} \end{rems}
+The theorem above is more general than \cite[Thm.~4]{drinfeld-qybe} for finite types.
+The latter assumes that the representations are finite--dimensional and irreducible, and its proof is presumably\footnote{Drinfeld's original proof has not appeared in print.
+A proof based on generic irreducibility can be found in \cite[Thm.~3.10]{GRW-equivalences}.} based on a ``generic irreducibility" argument.
+Our proof of Theorem \ref{thm:rat} (see Section \ref{ssec:rat-R0}) relies on the explicit calculation of $\Ad(\RR^0(s))$ acting on operators from $\Yhg\otimes\Yhg$.
+It is valid for highest--weight representations and assumes neither integrability nor generic cyclicity.